LUCIA GONZALEZ IPPOLITO

-San Francisco born and raised, Mission District native, Lucia Gonzalez Ippolito is a Mexican-Italian artist, teacher, and activist.
-As a painter she focuses on cultural/political themes in oil paint.
-As a muralist she created the Mission Makeover Mural and Women of the Resistance mural both in San Francisco’s Balmy Alley, as well as a 5′ x 5′ tile mural for a youth organization in the Dheisheh Refugee camp in Palestine.
-Lucia has also collaborated on several other Bay Area murals including the most recent and largest mural of the Latino Cultural District, Alto al Fuego en la Mision; and assisted muralists like Juana Alicia’s on her La Llorona mural, Daniel Galvez’s Carnaval mural, and Jos Sances' Castro Valley Library Mural.
-Lucia has a collection of political posters in the Library of Congress with the collective she is a member of called the San Francisco Poster Syndicate.
-She has also exhibited in various group art shows in galleries such as the Diego Rivera Gallery, Alley Cat Bookstore, Evolved, and Juan Fuentes Gallery.
-After studying at schools such as Oxbow, Chicago Art Institute, and graduating from City College of San Francisco and San Francisco Art Institute, she is furthering her role as an artist and teacher through the Art Therapy Masters Program at Notre Dame de Namur.
-Currently, Lucia is working on a comic book sponsored by the San Francisco’s Arts Commission.
+is a Mexican-American artist, teacher, and activist born and raised in the San Francisco Mission District.
+As a Chicana growing up in a Latino neighborhood that has been vastly impacted by gentrification, Lucia felt it her duty from a young age to focus on cultural/political themes in her artwork.
+As a muralist, she directed and designed the Mission Makeover Mural, 25 foot mural that covers issues of wealth and displacement in the Mission neighborhood, and the Women of the Resistance mural, depicting 38 women activists; both murals in San Francisco’s Balmy Alley.
+She was a lead collaborator on the most recent and largest mural of the Latino Cultural District, Alto al Fuego en la Mision, honoring the life of Amilcar Perez Lopez, above the Calle24 offices on 24th and Capp streets.
+Internationally, Lucia co-created a 5′ x 5′ tile mural for a youth organization in the Dheisheh Refugee camp in Palestine.
+She has also assisted legendary muralists like Daniel Galvez' Carnaval mural, Jos Sances' Castro Valley Library Mural, and Juana Alicia Araiza's Spill mural.
+Lucia is also a screen printer and co-founded a collective called the San Francisco Poster Syndicate, a group of students and artists who live-print free political posters at protests and community events; she and the group have a collection of posters in the Library of Congress.
+Lucia has also exhibited her drawings, watercolors, and oil paintings in various art shows in galleries such as the Diego Rivera Gallery, Alley Cat Bookstore, Evolved, and Juan Fuentes Gallery.
+After studying at schools such as Chicago Art Institute, and graduating from City College of San Francisco and San Francisco Art Institute, she is furthering her role as an artist and teacher through the Art Therapy Masters Program at Notre Dame de Namur.
+Currently, Lucia is working on a graphic novel, which tells the story of a young man growing up in the Mission District dealing with issues of gentrification, gang violence, and immigration, while also discovering his Ohlone heritage; the project is sponsored by the San Francisco’s Arts Commission.